gasparesganga/gasparesganga.com/_posts/2014-11-13-php-shapefile-release.md

 layout      : post
-title       : PHP ShapeFile release description : First public release tags        : [Releases, PHP, ShapeFile, GIS]
+title       : PHP ShapeFile release description : First public release tags        : [Releases, PHP, Shapefile, GIS]
 ---

 Working on a system to import and process ESRI Shapefiles directly to PostGIS, I needed a library to read those files in PHP.